-After you’re approved for an auto loan, you may need to provide proof of car insurance coverage and further proof of your income.
+If you’re approved for an auto loan, you may need to provide proof of car insurance coverage and your income.

 I got the U.S. Bank auto loan.
 Now what?

 Once you get your auto loan, make sure you stay up on your payments.
-U.S. Bank offers various ways to repay your loan with your U.S. Bank mobile app, at a branch and by phone.
+U.S. Bank offers various ways to repay your loan, including online, on the U.S. Bank mobile app, at a branch and by phone.